paulegradie/Sailfish/README.md

 - Custom event handlers

 We could provide a mediator that allow users to register message handlers that perform custom actions.
 This could be accomplished by using MediatR internally and allowing users to register handler implementations - which we would that call as part of the execution run.

- - Publishing nuget packages!

-Sailfish is intended for public consumption, so we need to get a github action set up to publish the library to nuget.

 # License